Find out how to submit a claim for tax repayments using online forms and databases.

 Activate your Charities Online account

-After you’ve registered, Government Gateway will post you a Charities Online activation code, which takes around a week to arrive.
+After you’ve registered, you will receive an activation code, which takes around a week to arrive.
 You must use this code within 28 days.

 Log in to HMRC Online Services using your user ID and password, and you’ll see ‘Charities’ listed as one of the ‘services you can use’.
 You’ll then need to: